Hemorrhoids May Bleed, But They Are Treatable

 will help the hemorrhoids to heal more rapidly.

-Keeping the anal area clean is also
+Keeping the anal area clean

 recovery.
 Sitz baths (sitting in warm water) relieves symptoms and can